What’s Your Cybersecurity Investment ROI?

 - Ransomware accounts for 23% of attacks, according to IBM.

 - Security Magazine reports that ransomware increased by 62% globally in 2020 (158% increase in the USA!).

 In addition to direct monetary losses, there is also the non-monetary cost of security incidents.
 It includes decreased morale, lost productivity, and wasted working hours after a security incident.

 Brands affected by security incidents risk losing the trust of their customers.
 They are forced to spend much more on post-incident mitigation with the help of PR and marketing departments than they’d need to spend to hire a Managed Detection and Response (MDR, a type of computer-managed security service) company to nip those issues at the bud.
 Facebook might have recovered from the Cambridge Analytica scandal, but what about all the Gen Z representatives leaving the platform for good, for privacy reasons?

 Other non-obvious and seldom talked about costs and losses associated with security incidents are:

 - Cost of economic espionage.
 The indirect impact of security breaches is hardly ever factored into the evaluation.

 - Cost of lost opportunity.
 Colonial Pipeline paid a $5 million ransom, but what about the total cost to the economy from raised gas prices and missed opportunities?

 - Cost of data privacy and compliance breaches.
 Fines and lawsuits arising from failing to comply with security regulations can result in billions of dollars in losses.

 - Cost of theft and exposure of business information.
-Imagine the effects on your business if customer database, content plans, budgeting and strategic information were to leak out to a competitor.
+Imagine the effects on your business if a customer database, content plans, budgeting, and strategic information were to leak out to a competitor.